Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Introduction

 This work outlines a framework that explores the possibility of inferring an analog system's effective black hole metric by analyzing time-domain wave propagation signals.
 More specifically, we first adjust the Rezzolla-Zhidenko (RZ) metric as a flexible model for analog black holes without rotation~\cite{Rezzolla:2014mua}; see Ref.~\cite{Konoplya:2016jvv} for the rotating case.
 We then study the scalar wave equation on this background as a prototype for surface-wave propagation in a draining vortex~\cite{Visser:2004zs,Patrick:2018orp,2017NatPh..13..833T}.
 Since an experimental setup allows one, in principle, to fine-tune the initial conditions for wave propagation, we can study a case that would only be of academic interest in the case of astrophysical black holes.
-By preparing the initial data, we can model the system's full time evolution solely using the free parameters of the RZ metric.
-By utilizing this modeling ansatz in a Bayesian Markov-Chain-Monte-Carlo (MCMC) code, we can explicitly infer the background metric, even in the presence of noisy data.
+By preparing the initial data, we can model the analog system's full time evolution solely using the free parameters of the RZ metric.
+By utilizing this modeling ansatz in a Bayesian Markov chain Monte Carlo (MCMC) code, we can explicitly infer the effective background metric even in the presence of noisy data.

 We focus on Gaussian initial data sent toward the analog black hole, which then gets partially reflected by an effective potential barrier.
-As measured by an observer far away, the response will qualitatively correspond to the typical black hole ringdown for binary black hole mergers.
-In such an application, one knows that a sum of quasi-normal modes will be a good approximation of the signal at intermediate times after non-linear effects from the merger disappear and before late-time, power-law tails dominate~\cite{Price:1971fb,Leaver:1986gd,Buonanno:2006ui}.
-Finding the starting and end time when the quasi-normal mode approximation is valid, as well as choosing the number of included quasi-normal modes, especially for overtones, is highly non-trivial.
-There is no universal recipe to address these issues, e.g., see Refs.~\cite{Baibhav:2023clw,Nee:2023osy} for some recent critical works on this topic.
+As measured by an observer far from the vortex, the analog model's response will qualitatively correspond to the typical ringdown of astrophysical black holes emerging from binary black hole mergers.
+In such an application, one knows that a sum of quasinormal modes will be a good approximation of the signal at intermediate times after nonlinear effects from the merger disappear and before late-time, power-law tails dominate~\cite{Price:1971fb,Leaver:1986gd,Buonanno:2006ui}.
+Finding the starting and end times when the quasinormal mode approximation is valid, as well as choosing the number of included quasinormal modes, especially for overtones, is highly nontrivial.
+There is no universal recipe to address these issues; e.g., see Refs.~\cite{Baibhav:2023clw,Nee:2023osy,thomopoulos2025ringdownspectroscopyphenomenologicallymodified} for some recent critical works tackling this problem for gravitational waves.